palindromicity/dotifi/README.md

 - see [this reddit answer](https://www.reddit.com/r/pycharm/comments/elga2z/using_pycharm_for_poetrybased_projects/fn1ix60?utm_source=share&utm_medium=web2x)

 ## Configuration
-dotify uses [confuse](https://confuse.readthedocs.io/en/latest/) for it's configuration management. dotify will take most of its configuration:
+dotifi uses [confuse](https://confuse.readthedocs.io/en/latest/) for it's configuration management. dotifi will take most of its configuration:

  - from commandline parameters
  - from a yaml configuration file specified with the --with-conf-file parameter